department-of-veterans-affairs/va.gov-team/products/information-architecture/ia-design-docs/family-hub-phase-4-survivor-comp.md

 - update the existing best bet with the new URL after publishing

 **6) Accrued benefits  - Add**
-- add the new best bet with the new URL after publishing
+- (NOT UNTIL END OF OCTOBER) add the new best bet with the new URL after publishing

 <hr>